MackHeller/project-team-24-public/project-team-24/deliverables/iteration-01.plan.md

  - The meeting took place in person in room 3200 BA.
  - The purpose of the meeting was to discuss our project options.
 Each group member put forward a list of ideas.
 We then analysed the positives and negatives or each idea (giving each one a final score).
+ Please refer to Brainstorming Google Doc (link under Artifacts)

+ Meeting 2:
+ - Sunday Oct 16th 2016
+ - The meeting took place over Google hangouts
+ - We finalised which problem we were going to solve.
+We discussed roles, target audience, workflow, weekly tasked and initial blockers.
+Please refer to Idea Pitch in artifacts.

 #### Artifacts